-Understanding Civil Rights (UCR) is a required online course about the University’s civil rights policies for staff, faculty, other academic personnel, and graduate student employees.
-The course explores civil rights at the University of Washington with a focus on the protections provided to individuals based on their race, color, or national origin (including shared ancestry and ethnicity).
+Understanding Civil Rights (UCR) is a required online course about the University’s civil rights policies and practices for staff, faculty, other academic personnel, and graduate student employees.
+The course explores civil rights at the University of Washington with a focus on protections based on race, color, or national origin (including shared ancestry and ethnicity).

 This course reflects the University’s ongoing commitment to creating a respectful, safe, and welcoming environment for all members of our community.
-It is relevant to all UW workplace and campus locations and includes tailored content based on your employee role.
+The content applies to all UW workplace and campus locations and includes tailored content based on your employee role.

 After completing the UCR course, employees will be able to: